gummesson/ellengummesson/_posts/2012-08-20-wordpress-to-getsimple-to-jekyll.md

 ---
-title: "WordPress To GetSimple To Jekyll"
+title: "WordPress to GetSimple to Jekyll"
 tags: [Code, Jekyll]
 layout: post
 comments: true
+external-link: false
 ---

 *...
 Or: "How I learned to stop worrying and love the command line".*